Marmion Avenue: Future

 The ultimate plan is for Marmion Avenue to become a six-lane dual carriageway between Alkimos and Yanchep, and a four-lane dual carriageway for the rest of the road.
 Also, the intersection with Yanchep Beach Road may be grade separated by 2050.
+However, these plans have since been placed on perminate hold, with changes to Perth's future transport plan ongoing.
+Perth and Peel @ 3.5 million plan has since altered these plans, favouring an extension of Mitchell Freeway to Two Rocks and a new Whiteman Yanchep Highway to be built from Tonkin Highway via East Wanneroo to join with the Mitchell Freeway.